-Most freight transport operations fail to achieve 100% load factors (i.e. full capacity utilisation), resulting in available capacity being unused; this has impacts on unit transport costs and on environmental impacts, both of which have a large fixed component irrespective of load factor.
+Most freight transport operations have unused capacity, which impacts on unit transport costs and on environmentally harmful emissions, both of which have a large fixed component irrespective of load factor.
 For commercial and environmental reasons, there is an imperative to try to ensure that available capacity is used to the fullest extent possible.
 Little or no data typically exist for container train load factors, but a large scale study was conducted in 2007 for trains serving four key British container ports; the load factors for the different ports and rail freight operators are shown in Table 7.2.